raikens1/mutation_rate/analysis/readme.md

 This directory contains the current versions of all the data files that I use for my end-of-the-line analyses in R.

+## To Do

+- [ ] update rMarkdown files in workflows so that they run in this repo
+- [ ] organize data subdirectory and populate the readme

 ## Contents

 ### data